Gertkeno/Gertkeno.github.io/project/memegame/index.md

 Luckily my target audience to some degree appreciates memes, instead of art I could pull stuff from the internet or streams.
 By pandering to this community I'm almost guaranteed some kind of audience, thus two problems solved.

-For some reason I always wanted to attempt a cut-scene system, with boss rush genre in mind it would add some personality and/or jokes to the bosses.
-I made my own syntax for the cut-scene actions, other than specific sentinels it was plain text files read to an in-game system.
+I wanted to a cut-scene system, with boss rush genre it would add some personality and/or jokes to the bosses.
+I had experience parsing text so I ended up with a custom runtime text parser for dialogue.

 I wrote some basic Asteroids/LUFTRAUSERS movement, filled a test intro.txt with the opening of 2003's Daredevil, and made the demo video below.

 I sent this video to a member of the previously mentioned community, name of [Makin Bacon Bot](https://twitter.com/MakinBaconBot), in attempt to start collaborating with them.
-Thankfully Makin agreed to write the cut scenes for the game, and design the boss made after him.
+Thankfully Makin agreed to write the cut scenes for the game, and design the boss made for him.

 ## Boss Design